sepmein/mvai/README.md

     artificial intelligence program can do it more reliably than most humans.

-- Improving data feasibility
+- Gather more data

-    By providing prediction services to the world, model provider could collect more and more vector pictures.
+    Data is resource in the future.
+By providing online prediction services globally, model provider could collect more and more vector pictures.
 More pictures could increase the precision of the model.

-Quickly, cheaply and accurately.

 ###### Importance of entomological surveillance network
 Differences of different mosquitoes